aiManny/Rasbian-Buster-OpenCV-install/README.md

 # Rasbian-Buster-OpenCV-install
-Comprehensive tutorial for installing the full version of OpenCV with both Python and C++ dependencies on the Rasbian Buster OS for Raspberry Pi 4
+The included pdf contains a comprehensive tutorial for installing the full version of OpenCV with both Python and C++ dependencies on the Rasbian Buster OS for Raspberry Pi 4